Pilot 2 Overview

 Expected Outcomes

 Across all tracks, Pilot 2 will produce specific, actionable, and practitioner-informed decisions about the treatment of technical GHG accounting topics.
 This feedback will strengthen TCAT’s methodology and expand its applicability and effectiveness across key sectors and technical domains.
+Where appropriate, the TCAT Secretariat team will also coordinate with other standard setting efforts and processes, such as the GHG Protocol, the AIM Standard and others.
+Pilot 2 feedback will inform a comprehensive V2 update of the MAARG and TARG guidance documents, to be completed by December 2026.

-Interested in taking part?
 Please fill out this link or reach out to info@TCATaction.org.